warriordog/ActivityPubSharp/README.md

 Most default implementations expose configuration objects that are compatible with the Options Pattern.
 User-accessible DI services and and options are described in the README for each individual package.

+## Getting Started

+ActivityPubSharp is not yet production-ready.
+Most high-level functionality is not implemented.
+There is, however, [an example package](Examples) available with reference code.

 ## Technical Details

 ### Requirements